mirhada/it-gigants/README.md

 Hi!
 This is my site for portfolio.

 Code is valid and compressed.
-It's designed by me.
+Designed by me.

 I used HTML5/CSS3/Vanilla js/Yandex API